Business KPIs: 5 important characteristics to be effective

 It’s no use tracking KPIs for the sake of it.
 Managers must build business KPIs that positively affect the company.
 As such, not only should they be easy to understand, but teams should also know how to achieve an effective outcome.
 Tracking unachievable goals can be a big de-motivator for employees.

 Leading KPIs are just that, performance measures that are known to result in a positive outcome that can be measured as a lagging KPI in a month’s time.
-The more realistic the goal of a KPI is, the more likely teams are to reach it.
+The more realistic the goal of a KPI is, the more achievable it is for your teams.

 Measurable

-A good way to reduce the lag of KPI measurement is with a business planning & analytics (BP&A) solution.
-BP&A software aggregates all the data from your various systems and gives you a single source of truth, making it quick and easy to analyze.
-The right BP&A solution will let you ask questions of your data to make critical decisions based on facts rather than gut feel.
+A good way to reduce the lag of KPI measurement is with a an all-in-one BI & FP&A software solution that will aggregate all your data from various systems, giving you you a single source of truth and making data quick and easy to analyze.
+The right BI & FP&A solution will let you ask questions of your data to make critical decisions based on facts rather than gut feel.

 Not only will you be better placed to accurately and effectively measure your business KPIs, you will also have more detailed insights into how your business is performing, leading to more informed forecasts and decision making.

-Going back to the deadstock example above: If you are able to get daily updates on stock levels with ease every day, your team can quickly pivot to update marketing or change pricing to get stock sold and hit targets before it becomes a bigger problem.
+Going back to the deadstock example above: If it's easy to get daily updates on stock levels, your team will be empowered to quickly pivot marketing strategies or change pricing to get stock sold and hit targets before it becomes a bigger problem.

-Choosing the right BP&A solution to measure your KPIs
+Choosing the right BI and FP&A solution to measure your KPIs

-As business analytics becomes more common, it can be tricky to find a solution that delivers the exact KPI reports and KPI dashboards that you need.
-While some vendors offer BI tools with prebuilt dashboards and scorecard templates, it can be difficult to adapt them to suit your business., Phocas offers a whole-of-business solution that can be used by anyone in the company to consolidate financial and non-financial data and report on both, a BP&A platform that can be easily modified to suit your business objectives.
+More and more businesses are recognizing the importance of data analytics in helping them stay competitive, but it can be tricky to find a solution that delivers the exact KPI reports and KPI dashboards that you need.
+While some vendors offer BI tools with prebuilt dashboards and scorecard templates, it can be difficult to adapt them to suit your business.
+Phocas offers a whole-of-business BI and FP&A solution that can be used by anyone in the company to consolidate financial and non-financial data and report on both.
+Its a BI and FP&A platform that can be easily modified to suit your business objectives.

 To learn more about the most effective business KPIs, and how you can use them to improve your business, download a free copy of our eBook ‘The top 7 KPIs for CEOs and Executives’.